Jaydee8652/EspressoBatch/README.md

 ```
 $ python3 cif_sort.py
 ```
+Intended to quickly filter a directory of .cif files by several characteristics listed below.

+If the provided .cif files are from the Cambridge Structural Database, a .csv of additional characteristics can be obtained by saving a selection of structures as a TAB separated values table in Conquest.
+This can then be converted with excel or another .csv manager.
+This file can be provided at 'EspressoBatch/structure_data.csv' to allow for more robust filtering.
+Without a provided 'structure_data.csv', filtering settings that require it will be forcibly disabled if selected.

-On first run will create the 'original_cifs' directory, place .cif files in 'original_cifs' and rerun.
-The user will be presented with different filtering settings, some will be disabled without a 'structure_data.csv'.
+On the first run this script will create the 'original_cifs' directory.
+Place .cif files in 'original_cifs' and rerun, the user will then be presented with different filtering settings.
 Any combination of these filters can be run through an integer input.

-If the .cifs are from the Cambridge Structural Database, the 'structure_data.csv' can be obtained from the CSD.
-This can be done by saving a selection of structures as a TAB separated values table and converting with excel or other .csv manager.
-Without a provided 'structure_data.csv' the filtering settings that require it will be forcibly disabled if selected.
 ```
  - 1:
 Discard structures with r factor greater than [{rCap} (default: 10)]